 The patterns.
 The charming old fashioned prints.
 I want them all!

-I did walk away with a few that you will be seeing in some projects, and most importantly I got the names of the lines I loved best so I can look them up locally.
 We also went to a not so little fabric shop called Lolly's fabrics in downtown Shipshewana.
 Two floors of cotton goodness.
 I am not a quilter so to tell you the truth, I have never paid any attention to quilt shops.
 Oh, what I was missing.

 Now I intend to visit every quilt shop within a 50 mile radius of where I live.
 I just can't believe what I have been missing all these years!
 Anyone have a favorite online source of beautiful fabrics?